BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

     return [ExampleQWidget, example_magic_widget]
 ```

-Last thing is to replace `napari_experimental_provide_dock_widget` outputs by our own.
+Last thing is to replace `napari_experimental_provide_dock_widget` outputs by your own.
 In our case, it should look like this:

 ```Python
 @napari_hook_implementation